EricSoh/cleanData/README.md

 ```{r}
 source('run_analysis.R')
 ```
-tidy.csv will be generated in your R working directory
+tidy.txt will be generated in your R working directory